 First, this is an example—not a precept or principle.
 We cannot build doctrines on examples.
 We need precepts to support core doctrines (see “Hermeneutics”).

-Second, Philip is one man—not an organizational society of interpreters.
+Third, Philip is one man—not an organizational society of interpreters.
 Thus this undermines the Jehovah’s Witness position, because under this view, one man (Philip) cannot interpret the Bible.

-Third, Philip explained from the Scriptures—not from some alien hermeneutical grid.
+Fourth, Philip explained from the Scriptures—not from some alien hermeneutical grid.
 Luke records, “Beginning from this Scripture he preached Jesus to him” (Acts 8:35).
 Philip appealed to the Scripture itself—not to another source.
 This too undermines the position explained above.

-Fourth, the Ethiopian eunuch never joined a formal organization.
+Fifth, the Ethiopian eunuch never joined a formal organization.
 In fact, God supernaturally ripped Philip from the eunuch after his baptism.
 In the Watchtower society, we need to join their organization to be saved, while this text undermines this fact.
 After all, the Ethiopian man went away “rejoicing” (Acts 8:39).

 Your Will Be Done on Earth (Brooklyn: Watchtower Bible and Tract Society, 1958), p.
 362. Cited in Ron Rhodes, Reasoning from the Scriptures with Jehovah’s Witnesses (Eugene, OR: Harvest Publishers, 2009), 34.